ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 Assuming, for simplicity, that a table lookup is just one operation, the bitsliced version is about five times as slow.
-If we had a workflow that allowed for 64 parallel S-Box lookups we could achieve eight times the current throughput by using `uint64_t` variables.
+If we had a workflow that allowed for 64 parallel S-box lookups we could achieve eight times the current throughput by using `uint64_t` variables.

 ### A better mux() function